 The obvious thing, then, is to force yourself to get outdoors more often.
 But admittedly, that’s not always possible if the weather’s grim, or you’re chained to your desk trying to meet a deadline.

 One popular solution is to use a lightbox, which is a device that emits significantly more lumens than a standard lamp.
-The idea to create a simulation of sunlight so your eyes’ melanopsin receptors trigger serotonin in the brain, which is important for natural sleep cycles and a general feeling of well-being.
+The idea to create a simulation of sunlight, so your eyes’ melanopsin receptors trigger serotonin in the brain, which is essential for natural sleep cycles and a general feeling of well-being.

 You’ll find more details of how to choose a lightbox for S.A.D here.

 Find it impossible to wake up on time for work during winter?
 Then dawn simulation may be in the answer.

 Not to be confused with light therapy, dawn simulation uses electric light to trick the brain that the dawn is breaking, at a time when it’s still actually dark outside.
 In this way, it helps you to wake up more naturally and healthily.

 Although dawn simulation is not yet medically proven as a treatment for S.A.D, many studies have shown good results.
 And you’re spending all morning trying to focus on your screen, feeling like you still haven’t really woken up properly, it’s certainly worth a try.